DSpenn/HW10-Team-Profile-Generator/README.md

 [X] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
 [X] Repository contains multiple descriptive commit messages.
 [X] Repository contains a high-quality readme with description and a link to a walkthrough video.
-[X] A walkthrough video that demonstrates the functionality of the application and passing tests.
 [X] A sample HTML file generated using your application.
 [X] The URL of the GitHub repository, with a unique name and a readme describing the project.
 ```